markselby/node-api-builder/README.md

 /app/models/user/roles.js
 /app/models/user/profile.js

-These are then accessed as :
+Assuming a models prefix of "models" are then accessed as :
 models.User.someAttribute
-models.user.Roles.someAttribute
-models.user.Profile.someAttribute

-Note the capitalisation where a file is required, and the lowercasing of path elements and final functions/attributes.
+models.User.Roles.someAttribute
+models.User.Profile.someAttribute

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

-## Release History
-_v0.1.0_

 ## License
 Copyright (c) 2013 Mark Selby